This exhibition took place at our previous [Closed] 548 West 22nd St, New York location.

-Beginning 5 November 2020, Hauser & Wirth New York will present rarely seen works made by American artist Jack Whitten (1939–2018) in the years from 1991 and 2000, a period of intense experimentation during which he strove to channel and translate the effects of tumultuous world events.
-Blurring the boundaries between sculpture and painting, the multidimensional works on view combine geometric abstraction and found objects to mine spiritual and metaphysical thematic veins.
+Beginning 5 November 2020, Hauser & Wirth New York will present rarely seen works made by American artist Jack Whitten (1939–2018).
+The exhibition focuses on his practice from 1991 through 2000, a period of intense experimentation during which, deeply affected by tumultuous world events, he strove to incorporate them into his work.
+Blurring the boundaries between sculpture and painting, and between the studio and the world, the multidimensional works on view combine geometric abstraction and found objects to mine spiritual and metaphysical thematic veins.

 Press release courtesy Hauser & Wirth.